-These guidelines are a joint venture of the UKCB and JBDS, summarising the issues around glycaemic control in nonsurgical oncology patients, aiming to facilitate clinical practice and propose the principles of management based on consensus expert opinion.
+These guidelines are a joint venture of the UKCB and JBDS aiming to summarise the issues around glycaemic control in nonsurgical oncology patients.
 Each individual hospital and service is recommended to adopt these guidelines and template information sheets for local use.
 It is recommended that local oncology services develop strategic and operational links with their local diabetes specialist teams including nurses and dietetics, both within the hospital and community settings.
 Whilst recommendations on care are given within the document it is recognised that local services may operate under varying models of care but the core principles of monitoring blood glucose control and subsequent management remain.